H3AR7B3A7/LinuxTerminalAndBash/About Kali.md

 Kali Linux is a [Debian](About%20Debian.md)-derived Linux distribution designed for digital forensics and penetration testing.
 It is maintained and funded by Offensive Security.

+It was developed by Mati Aharoni and Devon Kearns of Offensive Security through the rewrite of BackTrack, their previous information security testing Linux distribution based on Knoppix.
+Originally, it was designed with a focus on kernel auditing, from which it got its name Kernel Auditing Linux.
+The name is sometimes incorrectly assumed to come from Kali the Hindu goddess.
+The third core developer, Raphaël Hertzog, joined them as a Debian expert.

 ## Tools

 Kali Linux has around 600 pre-installed penetration-testing programs (tools), including: